marielacour81/ONE/one/alf/README.md

 # ALyx Files (ALF)
 ALF stands for "ALyx Files".
 It not a format but rather a format-neutral file-naming convention.
-ALF is how IBL organizes files that will be loaded via the ONE protocol.
+ALF is how the IBL organizes files that will be loaded via the ONE protocol.

 ## Folder structure
 In ALF, the measurements in an experiment are represented by collections of files in a directory.